 Clingy MacGuffin: Eilonwy's "bauble", which floats around chasing rats.
 This is (again) a huge departure from the books, in which the bauble was neither sentient nor able to move under its own power, but had many other magical properties.

-In the books, she is known as a Princess of Llyr.
+In the books, she is the last living member of the royal house of Llyr.
 She's actually the daughter of the Princess Angharad, who fell in love with a commoner and ran away from her royal family to marry him.
-Eilonwy is kidnapped from her parents and orphaned as a very young child.
+Eilonwy was kidnapped from her parents and orphaned as a very young child.
 In the books, after the first adventure, she goes to live with Taran and Dallben at the farm Caer Dallben.
 Anyone who wants to belittle her calls her a "scullery maid", in reference to the chores she does there.
 The film reflects this point but fails to explain or develop it.

 Evil Brit: The Horned King (being voiced by John Hurt).
 Of course, most of the good guys also have British voice actors.

-Failure Hero: Taran so wants to be a Knight In Shining Armour, but at almost no point in the film does he successfully do anything useful with his own skills: He loses Hen Wen almost immediately after being entrusted with her; when held captive by the Horned King he only escapes with the help of Eilonwy and the magic sword; and he unwittingly brings the Black Cauldron into the Horned King's hands by getting it from the witches with whom it probably would've been completely secure.
+Failure Hero: Taran so wants to be a Knight In Shining Armour, but at almost no point in the film does he successfully do anything useful with his own skills: He loses Hen Wen almost immediately after being entrusted with her; when held captive by the Horned King he only escapes with the help of Eilonwy and the magic sword; and he unwittingly brings the Black Cauldron into the Horned King's hands by getting it from the witches with whom it probably would've been completely secure (as well as giving away the potentially story breaking magic sword in the process).
 At the end of the film, Taran actually acknowledges that he's a failure as a warrior and forfeits his chance to become one in order to resurrect Gurgi.

 Great Offscreen War: At the beginning of the film the characters mention that there's a war being fought (presumably against the Horned King, given the context), but we never see any part of it, nor do we even see whom or whatever the Horned King is fighting against.